Signs it's

 and how to handle them.

-If the outgoing manager has any claim against the deposit (unpaid fees, for example), that needs to be resolved between you and them — not resolved by withholding the deposit.
+If the outgoing manager has any claim against the deposit (unpaid fees, for example), that needs to be resolved between you and them, not by withholding the deposit.
 The tenant's deposit should transfer intact to the new manager or be held by you in a separate trust account.

 Once management is terminated, all communication should route through the new manager.
 If the old manager is contacting your tenant after handoff, that creates confusion and potential liability.
 Your new manager handles this by introducing themselves in writing and making it clear who the tenant should contact.